The lights stay on. Mothers go home.

 Pillar 1 · Power

-LiFePO4 Battery System
+Backup Battery System (LiFePO4)

 The clinic owns it.
 Not rented.
 Not subscribed.
 Owned.